SarderLab/DN_classification/README.md

 This directory also contains a file named xml_to_nuclei.py, which takes as input a folder of WSIs and XML annotations, and provides as output a formatted directory containing extracted glomeruli images with boundary and nuclei segmented.

 GCA_and_features:
 Human - Contains MATLAB codes for extracting glomerular features.
 Takes as input a structured directory output from xml_to_nuclei.py and goes through each patient folder and extracts the glomerular components and glomerular features.
 Writes all features to a formatted text file which can be used for RNN classification.
-To use, first acquire glomeruli using the xml_to_nuclei.py script, then run DN_classification_master.m and selected the directory where glomerular images are located.
+To use, first acquire glomeruli using the xml_to_nuclei.py script, then run DN_classification_master.m and select the directory where glomerular images are located.

 Mouse - Contains MATLAB codes for extracting glomerular features, as mentioned directory above, only for mouse data instead.
 The main script is Mouse_classification_master.m